mert-byrktr/CIBMTR-2025-COMPETITION/README.md

 Since the different models might be on different scales, each model’s out-of-fold predictions are converted into their rank order.
 This normalization by ranking makes the ensemble more robust to scaling differences across models.

 **Optuna-Based Weight/Selection Optimization**:
-In one approach, a simple Optuna objective function suggests integer weights (for three ensemble predictions) in a specified range (e.g., 1 to 10).
-The ensemble prediction is computed as a weighted sum (via a dot product) of these ranked predictions.
+The ensemble prediction is computed as a weighted sum (via a dot product) of the ranked predictions using optuna to maximize the competition metric.

-In a more advanced implementation (encapsulated in the EnsembleOptimizer class), predictions are loaded from a diverse pool of models, including base models with fixed weights and additional models where inclusion is decided via Optuna's categorical suggestion (0 to drop, 1 to include).
-The objective function sums the rank-transformed predictions (multiplied by their corresponding weight or inclusion indicator) and then uses our custom scoring function (which computes the stratified C-index adjusted for variability across race groups) as the metric to maximize.